Discover the latest frames, handpicked to suit every face, budget and lifestyle.

 Is sight loss avoidable?

 As almost two-thirds of sight loss in older people is caused by uncorrected refractive error and cataract, the vital part of proactive eye care is remembering to wear spectacles.
+It's important to ensure we wear the correct and clean glasses for the tasks we need them for.
+Although refractive error and cataract are not necessarily preventable, a sight test and proactive eye care can diagnose and monitor both.

 Find out more